PriscilaIruela/ADW-OAC-HOLs/Lab1/README.md

 ![Autonomous Databases](/images/adb_banner2.png)

-This lab walks you through the steps to get started using the **Oracle Autonomous Data Warehouse Database (ADW)** and **Oracle Analytics Cloud (OAC)**.
+This lab walks you through the steps to get started using the **Oracle Autonomous Data Warehouse Database (ADW)**.
 You will provision a new database in just few minutes.

+Oracle Autonomous Databases have the following characteristics:

 **Self-driving**
 Automate database provisioning, tuning, and scaling.